xrazis/haris.razis.com/content/posts/cappadocia.md

 ### Athens → Chios → Çeşme

-We boarded the ferry on Sunday night, and after a short delay off we were, officially the start of our journey!
+We boarded the ferry on Sunday night, and after a short delay, the journey had officially started!
 We arrived at Chios after eight gruelling hours on the ship's deck, around six in the morning.
 The next ferry would leave at eight, so we took a stroll down the marina while waiting.

 {{< figure src="/blog/cappadocia/20241014_065111.webp" attr="As luck would have it, mishaps would start soon enough." align=center link="/blog/cappadocia/20241014_065111.webp" target="_blank" >}}